ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 GPUs are often used within deep learning to accelerate training of neural networks by taking advantage of their ability to perform many parallel computations
 ### Pre-Trained Models
 Models which have already been trained.
 These trained models can be used as layers like embedding layers of not yet trained neural networks to increase performance of these neural networks
+### Recurrent Neural Network
+Also RNN, a neural network in which the output is routed back into the network to be used with subsequent input
+### Hidden State
+The output of the recurrent neural network at the previous timestep
+### Cell State
+Used within a long short-term memory LSTM acting as additional hidden state
+### Backpropagation Through Time
+Backpropagation with an RNN in which an additional partial derivative term is calculated per time step that the input required
+### Long Short Term Memory
+A type of RNN with a cell and hidden state, input gate, forget gate, and an output gate
+### Gated Recurrent Unit
+A type of RNN with a hidden state, update gate, reset gate
+### Embedding Layer
+Typically used as a first layer in a neural network which is optimized to transform the input in an effort to maximize
+### Gradient Clipping
+Capping the value that the gradient is allowed to be.
+This is typically used in an effort to avoid exploding gradients.
+However, initialization techniques are favored